keygen-sh/keygen-relay/README.md

 [![CI](https://github.com/keygen-sh/keygen-relay/actions/workflows/test.yml/badge.svg)](https://github.com/keygen-sh/keygen-relay/actions)

 > [!WARNING]
-> **During the beta period, the master branch may be unstable**, and will
+> **During the beta period, the master branch may be unstable**.
+The master
-> include unreleased code, and may not build.
-Please use the latest
+> branch will likely include unreleased code, and may not build at all.
+Please
-> [release](#installation) for a stable build.
+> use the latest [release](#installation) for a stable build.

 > [!NOTE]
 > **During the beta, your feedback is greatly appreciated!** We'd love to hear
-> how you're running Relay inside of customer environments, from networking to
+> about your use case and how you're running Relay inside of your customer
-> deployment.
+> environments — from networking to deployment.
 Feel free to open an [issue](https://github.com/keygen-sh/keygen-relay/issues),
 > or reach out to us on [Discord](https://keygen.sh/discord/).

 Relay is an offline-first on-premise licensing server backed by [Keygen](https://keygen.sh).